Ericsson wins BT's 5G radio contract for London, other major UK cities

-LONDON (Reuters) - Ericsson ERICb.ST said on Wednesday it had been selected by Britain's BT BT.L to provide 5G radio equipment in London, Edinburgh, Belfast, Cardiff and other major UK cities, building on the contract it signed earlier this year for core technology.
+LONDON (Reuters) - Britain's BT BT.L has selected Ericsson ERICb.ST to provide 5G radio equipment for its EE mobile network in London, Edinburgh, Belfast, Cardiff and other major UK cities, building on the contract it signed earlier this year for core technology.

 Once the deployment is completed, Ericsson will manage around 50% of BT’s 5G traffic, the Swedish company said, adding that it will also modernise the company’s existing 2G and 4G radio networks.

+BT chief architect Neil McRae said the Huawei ban was one of the reasons for the award, but he added that BT already had a well-established partnership with Ericsson, including in building its new core network.

+“They’ve got a platform and a capability that impressed us, with useful capabilities that are unique to Ericsson and also some really strong areas of power management and spectrum management,” he said.

-Ericsson President and Chief Executive Borje Ekholm said the win strengthened the company’s relationship with BT.
+Ericsson CEO Borje Ekholm said the win strengthened the company’s relationship with BT.

 “By deploying 5G in these key areas, we are yet again demonstrating our technology leadership in population-dense and high-traffic locations,” he said.

-BT signed a contract with Ericsson rival Nokia NOKIA.HE last month to provide 5G radio equipment for multiple towns and cities across Britain, as well as rural locations.
+BT signed a contract with Nokia last month to provide 5G radio equipment for multiple towns and cities across Britain, as well as rural locations.

-BT was using Huawei radio equipment in the roll out of its next generation mobile network.
+BT has said the cost of removing and replacing Huawei’s equipment would be around 500 million pounds ($652 million).

 The value of the Ericsson contract was not disclosed.